noahygt6use/noahs-crackheadery/README.md

 # noahs-crackheadery
-this is for fun and will be chaos
+this is all for fun and will prob fail along the way but will end up somewhere good